 To make this school the best it can be and ensure it truly caters to the needs of the community, the community needs to get involved.
 You know your children and your community best.
 We want to know what you think.
 What do high schools in Manchester need?
 How can digital literacy be improved across the region?
 No thought is small or unimportant – help make your community even greater and enrich the lives of the next generation.

 For many years now we’ve partnered with the Dean Trust, providing digital masterclasses, workshops and Code Clubs, as well as creating a Raspberry Pi café at their Broadoak School for community use too.
 Now we’re taking the next step and we want you to join us.
-Let us know what you think; and if you need a source of inspiration, hear from our CEO Lawrence Jones and the Dean Trust themselves.
+Let us know what you think; and if you need a source of inspiration, hear from the Dean Trust themselves.